Small Forest Landowner Regulation Assistance Program

-If you would like assistance with your forest practices activities, contact the Regulation Assistance Forester at (360) 902-1415 or email@example.com
+If you would like assistance with your forest practices activities, contact your local Regulation Assistance Forester or email us at firstname.lastname@example.org.

 Who is eligible

 Any landowner that harvests fewer than two million board feet of timber per year on average is eligible to receive technical assistance services from the Small Forest Landowner Office at no charge.
-Our Regulation Assistance Forester is centrally located in Olympia, and covers all of Washington.
+Our Regulation Assistance Foresters are regionally located across the State and requests for regulatory assistance can be directed to the forester in your area.
 These services can be provided remotely by telephone or email, or via a field visit to your property.
 Contact us today!

 Looking for help with Forest Stewardship?